vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 payment agreement where the price of the phone is registered as an initial payment with reserve capture.
 Then, you can capture the payment when you ship the phone.

-1. Send `Draft Agreement - Reserve Charge`.
+1. Send `Draft Agreement - Period campaign`.

    Ctrl+click on the link and complete the authorization.